-Accidental preferences, note durations, dots, note/rest toggle, note, notehead, stem and accidental visibility as well as cross staff placement, stem direction options, n-tuplet settings, grace-note transforms (currently disabled) and notehead shapes and size.
+Accidental preferences, note durations, dots, note/rest toggle, note, notehead, stem accidental and legder-line visibility as well as grace-note transforms, cross staff placement, stem direction options, notehead shapes and size and n-tuplet settings.

 This tool contains icons for operations that effect transposition and enharmonic spelling.
 It also offers a wealth of operations for the creation of notes in non-standard tuning.
-Note that Live doesn’t support microtonal playback.
+Note that Live doesn’t support microtonal playback natively.
 Therefore, use LiveScore Editor’s built-in playback modes and the LiveScore playback engines.

 Note Attribute Tool

 This tool contains icons for operations that effect affect “secondary” note attributes:

 Dynamics, ties, slurs, beaming and unbeaming, crescendo, decrescendo, ottava alta and ottava bassa and lyrics as well as a marks.
 Clicking on the Pitch, Amp, Hold, Dur and Text icons allows you to numerically change some note attributes, while the Slot tool allows you to attach additional messages to a note which will be sent out when the score is played back or the note is clicked on.
 Currently a slot message can either be a number, symbol, list, break-point function or a DJster parameter dump (see djster.georghajdu.de for more information).